NikkyXO/NikkyXO/README.md

   Hello and Welcome! 👋🏾
 </h1>

-I'm a Software Engineer, dentist.
-I'm passionate about learning, web development, solving problems (in communication, tech and health), creating & maintaining healthy connections, and having a positive impact.
+I'm a Software Engineer, dedicated and with a strong foundation in data engineering and agile methodologies, determined to leave a lasting imprint on the technological landscape and is passionate about continuous growth.
+Seeking to leverage my technical expertise and problem-solving skills to drive software development excellence in a dynamic tech environment
 **Here's a quick summary about me**:

 - 👨‍💻 Pronouns: She/Her.